 It's best to know what kind of peacemaker you want to be before choosing a school.
 Do you wish to work in hospitals, for government employees, or schools?
 Or you could go the non-profit route, working with peacekeeping organizations to facilitate between Israel and Palestine.
 Whatever route you feel drawn to, it's vital the Master's program you choose offers opportunities that fully equip you with the conflict resolution tools you need to succeed.

-The following list of schools represents the 10 Best Master’s programs for Negotiation and Conflict Management in the U.S. Each program not only covers the basics of conflict management between individuals, businesses and international groups, but also allows for students to specialise in the field and country of their choosing.
+The following list of schools represents the 10 Best Master's programs for Negotiation and Conflict Management in the U.S. Each program not only covers the basics of conflict management between individuals, businesses and international groups, but also allows for students to specialize in the field and country of their choosing.
 Every school holds a tuition under $40,000 and many offer dual-degree programs.

 With alumni that have gone on to work at the United Nations, Red Cross, and New York Peace Institute, it's clear these schools offer Master's programs meant to set students up for success.